Tax Incentives: A Guide to Saving Money for U.S. Small Businesses

 - Achievement awards as long as they don’t fit on the taxable categories listed above

 How Is Incentive Pay Taxed?

-If incentive pay is excluded from taxation (see above), then you don’t need to report it on your taxes.
+If incentive pay is excluded from taxation (see above), then it doesn’t need to be reported on individual taxes.

 If the incentive pay is taxable, you need to include it with your wages on Form W-2 in box #1 “wages, tips or other compensation.”
 You can also report any incentive pay in box #14 “other.”
-You can then be taxed on these incentives as part of your income tax return.
+The employee is then on these incentives as part of their income tax return.